8 Best Things to Do in Reykjavik on a Budget

 The tours are not exactly free, but comparing to all other Reykjavik tours it is a great deal!
 The deal is – at the end YOU decide how much the tour was worth for you (you leave them a tip).

-Don’t worry, it is not some boring tour, it worth all 90 minutes of your time!
-In this case the guides are actually interested to make it great for you!
+Don’t worry, it is not some boring tour, it is worth all 90 minutes of your time!
+In this case, the guides are actually interested in making it great for you!
 Awesome concept, isn’t it?

 I usually start getting to know each city in the world with a free walking tour, it is fun!